 1. The Bay Area is part of an emerging Northern California megaregion that combines several adjacent metropolitan regions.

 Many of the important factors that shape life in the Bay Area — including water and energy systems, development patterns, housing affordability, the transportation network and the economy — have never been entirely contained in nine counties.
-To reflect this larger geography, SPUR released ain 2007.
+To reflect this larger geography, SPUR released a report on the Northern California megaregion in 2007.
 This first-ever report on the subject revealed a 21-county core area surrounded by an additional 20-county sphere of influence that extends from the Bay to Fresno and Reno.

 The Northern California megaregion better captures our growing connection with places outside the Bay Area.
 It consists of the nine-county Bay Area, the six-county Sacramento region, the three-county Monterey Bay Area and three northern San Joaquin Valley counties.